sm-projects/sm-shell/README.md

 # sm-shell
 My own implementation of a basic shell program.
 A refresher project.

-<smshell> is a simple implementation of a shell in C. It demonstrates the basics of how a shell works.
+<b>smshell</b> is a simple implementation of a shell in C. It demonstrates the basics of how a shell works.
 That is: read, parse, fork, exec, and wait.
 So I think it's pretty cool.
 Since it's a simple implementation, it has some limitations.

 1. Commands must be on a single line.
 2. Arguments must be separated by whitespace.